blue-winged At Emerald Park, a kookaburra is perched on a tree branch

 • Introduction

-Although they are listed as least concern the Blue-winged kookaburra faces some threats, including, human encroachment, through urban development, causing habitat loss, collisions with vehicles and companion animals, like cats, hunting them.
+Although they are listed as least concern, the blue-winged kookaburra faces some threats.
+These include human encroachment through urban development, causing habitat loss, collisions with vehicles, and companion animals like cats, hunting them.
 Climate change is also having an impact on their populations, as there are more forest fires destroying their habitats.

 • Habitat